ML-Paper/meta-learning-priors/README.md

-# Implementation of the Meta-PAC-Bayes algorithm in PyTorch
+# Implementation of the Meta-Learning-by-Adjusting-Priors algorithm in PyTorch